AlexZhelyazko/rsschool-cv/cv.md

 **English**

-I studied this language at school and University.
+I studied this language at school and University..